 Unit 1 focuses on multiplication, volume and division.
-This week students continued working on writing expressions and equations to show multiplicative relationships.
-Furthermore, we began to work on division strategies and how to handle the remainders.
+Students continued working on division this week.
+They worked with different models to divide and also found different ways to handle the remainder when solving a problem in context.
 We will wrap up this unit in the coming weeks.
 Up next - fractions in Unit 2!

 Students will continue to take word study assessments so we can determine instructional needs for groupings.
 For the next two weeks we will do practice for upcoming word study instruction.

 We are wrapping up reading assessments.
 We will use the results to plan mini lessons, group strategy lessons, guided reading groups as well as book groups.

 Ms. Jeffrey's class began their second round of book groups.
 They are reading Walk Two Moons, Stranded, Night of the Twisters and Hatchet.
 They have assignments due on Wednesdays and Fridays.

 Mrs. Mead's students are reading Wonder In this round the whole class will read the same book and we will model expectations for book discussions and reader's notebook responses.
 Students can get support reading the books by accessing the audio recording in Google Classroom.